Is CBD Oil Halal or Haram?

 CBD has also been proven to inhibit the growth of MRSA bacterium (a strain of staphylococcus resistant to antibiotics), which causes several difficult-to-treat infections.
 As a chemical substance, CBD also has strong antioxidant properties.

 Because the effects of CBD is still under study, it is suggested for you to do your own research before using CBD in your daily life.
-However, these are some of the more common claimed benefits of CBD oil:
+There are also some possible side effects of cannabidiol, but many people believe that most of the effects are positive.
+These are some of the more common claimed benefits of CBD oil:

 Anti-Seizure: Studies have shown Cannabidiol to have anti-seizure qualities in animal models.
 Case studies and user testimonials also show CBD as a potential treatment for drug-resistant epilepsy in children.